Discover G4X™

 At less than half the cost per sample, G4X empowers researchers to scale into larger, more impactful translational studies.

-Powering 3D Spatial Biology
+Unlocking 3D Spatial Biology

-Dr. Tae Hwang
+Dr. Tae Hyun Hwang

 3D multiomic reconstruction of 10, 10x10 mm kidney cancer sections with 6.2 million cells and 438 million transcripts.
 Data generated from a single G4X X2 flow cell.